 The cost of attendance (COA) represents a student's maximum financial-aid eligibility and consists of tuition and fees plus estimated living expenses.
-Because GS allows each student to complete his degree in a time and manner that works for him, there is no single figure that represents the cost of attendance.
-The calculator below enables you to calculate an estimated cost based on your proposed course-load and living situation.
+Because GS allows students to complete their degree in a time and manner that works for them, there is no single figure that represents the cost of attendance.
+The calculator below enables you to calculate an estimated cost for the academic year based on your proposed courseload and living situation.

-For students enrolled in fewer than 17 credits, tuition is billed per semester at $1,454 per credit.
-Students who enroll in 17 credits or more in a given semester are charged a flat rate of $22,045 for that semester.
+For students enrolled in fewer than 17 points, tuition is billed per semester at $1,630 per point.
+Students who enroll in 17 points or more in a given semester are charged a flat rate of $27,710 for that semester.

-Student Life – The Student Life fee supports student activities, provides access to the facilities at the Dodge Physical Fitness Center, and Lerner Hall, supports enhancements for the libraries and computer networks, and entitles you to the use of computer labs, laser printers, and unlimited email.
+The Student Life fee supports student activities, provides access to the facilities at the Dodge Physical Fitness Center, and Lerner Hall, supports enhancements for the libraries and computer networks, and entitles students to the use of computer labs, laser printers, and unlimited email.
 The fee is mandatory.

-Orientation Fee – The Orientation Fee funds Orientation Week activities.
+The Orientation fee funds Orientation Week activities.
 The fee is mandatory for all new students.

-Transcript Fee – The Transcript Fee entitles you to copies of your transcript at no additional charge, in perpetuity.
+The Document fee entitles students to e-transcripts, enrollment and degree certifications, and the mailing of the original diploma in perpetuity.
 The fee is mandatory for all new students.

-Books - The estimate for books is based on full-time enrollment; if you enroll for fewer than 12 credits, your books expenses will be commensurately less.
-The figures given above are estimates.
-Your actual expenses will vary.
+The estimate for books is based on full-time enrollment; expenses for students who enroll for fewer than 12 points will be commensurately less.
+The figures given above are estimates, and each student's expenses will vary.